StylusAnalyzer/stylus-analyzer/README.md

 ### Unchecked Transfer
 Detects unchecked transfer calls where the return value is not properly checked.
 This can lead to silent failures where token transfers fail but the contract continues execution as if they succeeded.

-### Unsafe Transfer
-Detects potentially unsafe transfers to unvalidated addresses, which could lead to funds being sent to malicious contracts or incorrect addresses.

 ### Unsafe Unwrap
 Detects uses of `.unwrap()` in Rust code, which can cause runtime panics if the value is None or Err.
 In a blockchain context, panics can cause transactions to fail and may lead to loss of funds or unexpected behavior.
 Instead, developers should use pattern matching, the `?` operator, or other explicit error handling techniques.

+### Unsafe Panic
+Detects uses of `panic!()` macro in Rust code, which causes immediate termination that cannot be caught or recovered from.
+In a blockchain context, this will cause the entire transaction to fail with no way to handle the error gracefully.
+Developers should use Result/Option types with explicit error handling instead.

+### Unsafe Encode Packed
+Detects potentially unsafe uses of `encode_packed` with dynamic types like strings.
+When used with dynamic types without delimiters, different inputs can produce the same packed result (e.g., `encode_packed("a", "bc") == encode_packed("ab", "c")`), which can lead to hash collisions.
+This is particularly problematic when the packed result is used for signatures, authentication, or as a unique identifier.
+Developers should use regular `encode` which adds padding, use fixed-size types with `encode_packed`, or add delimiters between dynamic values.